Ashlalala/aajonusnet/md/QNA/Q&A Of November 18, 2012.md

 A: I didn't trust that door.
 You never know what angle.
 With this I could just pull like this and I knew it was going up and out.

-Q: I found needle nose fire useful at least for small teeth.
+Q: I found needle nose pliers useful at least for small teeth.

 Q: Just watch all that [unintelligible].

-Q: Three [unintelligible] have great videos doing this.
-We have plenty of documents on this.
+Q: Three Stooges have great videos doing this.
+We have plenty of doctors on this.

 Q: I'm going to ask you a question about this tooth.
 This is a veneer.
 I really want it to stay.
 He's a biological dentist.
 He says there's a root canal that almost never gets infected because it's made with something called MTA and he really claims that this is what he wants to do to take that infection out.
 I can feel it way up here.
 It's like my whole head.